James Jeffray: Life

+From 1790 he held the twin chairs of Anatomy and Botany at the University of Glasgow.
+In 1800 he was elected Vice Rector under Rector Ilay Campbell, Lord Succoth.

-In 1813 a mob smashed the windows of his house at College Court, wrongly believing him connected to the theft of the body of Janet McAlister from the Ramshorn Cemetery in central Glasgow.
+In 1813 a mob smashed the windows of his house at College Court, wrongly believing that he was connected to the theft of the body of Janet McAlister from the Ramshorn Cemetery in central Glasgow.

 In 1817 he was joint founder of the Glasgow Botanic Gardens.